TStrong85/599G1-Project/content.md

 Although there isn’t a dataset in a traditional sense, the track tiles sampled during generation can be changed to produce distinct differences in the environment
 To train multiple agents in parallel, the environments are stacked on top of each other

+In order to train multiple agents in parallel, I stacked the starting positions of each track on top of each other so that they would not interfere with each other.

+## Experiments
 After creating a generator, I varied aspects of the generation to observe how agents trained:
 - Tilesets (What track pieces are sampled to randomize the tracks)
   - only straight pieces
   - only small curved pieces